fmager/real-time/m0_introduction/README.md

-If someone trains a deep learning model for two weeks on eight huge data center GPUS in a cluster, it is their responsibility that that training process is fairly well optimized, and that all data is responsibly retrieved, such that that training does not have to run again for no reason other than sloppiness.
+If someone trains a deep learning model for two weeks on eight huge data center GPUS in a cluster, it is their responsibility that that training process is fairly well optimized, and that all data is responsibly retrieved, such that that training does not have to run again because of sloppiness.

 And thus stops the finger pointing!